ljiwoo59/my_game/README.md

   - 1 : wall
   - N, S, W, E : player position and direction
  * Map must be surrounded by walls.

+If any misconfiguration of any kind is encountered in the file or during the program, program exits properly and return "Error\n".

 ## References
 [Guide for 42 School Graphics Custom Library](https://qst0.github.io/ft_libgfx/man_mlx.html)